 The terminals may come with a complete set of equipment, including a barcode scanner, cash register, receipt printer, and contactless or near-field communication reader, which allows you to accept contactless cards or services like Apple Pay and Google Pay, and reduces your liability for fraudulent charges.
 Customers always appreciate flexibility, and a terminal can provide more in that regard than most strictly app-and-reader solutions.

 Many companies, like Square, that offer a simple app and reader have an upgrade path to an app-and-terminal solution, allowing your credit card payment solution to grow with your business.
 Some app-and-terminal solutions, however, carry a monthly fee, so you need to determine whether the added functionality is worth that fee.
-[Learn more about this and other app-and-terminal credit card processing solutions from our Credit Card Processing Buyer's Guide.]
+[Are you feeling stuck with how much your current credit card precessors charges you?
+If so, see our guide on how to negotiate lower credit card processing fees.]

 Option 3: App only